Currently Documented Edition Signature and Seal Markings:

 The copy illustrated here is typical of edition I.

-Edition II reprintings can only be dated approximately from between 1936 and 1940, and potential edition III reprintings from between 1948 and 1955.
+Edition II reprintings can only be dated approximately from between 1936 and 1940.
+No edition III copies are currently documented.

 23 is one of the very few Rakusan designs for which any printing details exist.